 Green Papaya Taco Bar is open from 11 am to 10 pm every day except Monday.

 6. Nalu Bagel & Café – Best cheap breakfast

 - Location: Small food court near NOI Bistro

-- Average price: $5 USD breakfast and $7 lunch
+- Average price: $5 USD for a bagel at breakfast and $8 USD for a sandwhich during lunch

 - Come here for: Cheap Breakfast

 Most travelers understand all too well that breakfast is an essential meal of the day if you’re going to be outdoors site seeing, exploring, or shopping all day.
 Nalu Bagel & Café serves great healthy breakfast combinations, including vegan options like hummus toast, banana bread, bagel sandwiches, vegan smoothies, and plant milk coffee.

 Try the Nalu Bowl (pictured above) and warm chocolate chip banana bread for a sweet but healthy breakfast.
 You also have to try the Coconut Bowl with coconut cream, banana, peanut/almond butter, and granola topped with coconut chips.
 It sure is a bowl of natural goodness!